-- The same target amount can be produced within the same time with smaller columns - A specified target amount can be produced in a shorter period of time with columns of the same size - More target compound can be produced per total column volume in the same time
+- The same target amount can be produced within the same time with smaller columns - A specified target amount can be produced in a shorter period with columns of the same size - More target compound can be produced per total column volume in the same amounts of time

-Contichrom[®] HPLC for reverse phase purifications
+Contichrom[®] CUBE

-The MCSGP process can be operated by all Contichrom® HPLC systems.
-The Contichrom® HPLC is a versatile preparative laboratory-scale chromatography system for single- and twincolumn processes with 100 bar (1450 psi) pressure rating.
-ChromIQ®, the operating software of Contichrom® systems, contains a wizard for designing and operating the MCSGP process.
+The MCSGP process can be operated by all Contichrom CUBE systems.
+The Contichrom CUBE is a versatile preparative laboratory-scale chromatography system for single- and twincolumn processes with 100 bar (1450 psi) pressure rating.
+ChromIQ, the operating software of Contichrom systems, contains a wizard for designing and operating the MCSGP process.